rjellis/pijp-dti/README.md

 * Radial Diffusivity (RD)

 Each measure of anisotropy is a 3D volume in the same space as the subject.

+The anisotropy measures, warped FA, warped labels_lookup, eigenvectors, and eigenvalues are all saved as compressed Nifti files.
+The forward and inverse mappings are saved as numpy files.
+The eigenvalue nifti image has three volumes because every voxel has three eigenvalues.
+Likewise, the eigenvector nifti image has nine volumes because every voxel has three eigenvectors of length 3.

+## 7. Warp

-Once the FA is generated, an atlas's FA is non-linearly registered using symmetric diffeomorphic registration.
+An Atlas's FA is non-linearly registered to the subject FA using symmetric diffeomorphic registration.
 While FA is chosen for the registration, the generated mapping applies to all the other anisotropy measures as well.
 Forward mapping warps the template space to the subject space.
 Inverse mapping warps the subject space to the template space.

-The forward mapping from this registration is applied to the atlas's labels [1] to warp them to the subject's space.
-The inverse mapping is applied to the subject FA, warping it into the atlas's space.
-The atlas FA and label templates are stored in the module's 'templates' directory.

-The anisotropy measures, warped FA, warped labels, eigenvectors, and eigenvalues are all saved as compressed Nifti files.
-The forward and inverse mappings are saved as numpy files.
-The eigenvalue nifti image has three volumes because every voxel has three eigenvalues.
-Likewise, the eigenvector nifti image has nine volumes because every voxel has three eigenvectors of length 3.

-[1] 'labels' refer to an overlay that contains integer values that correspond to regions in the brain

-## 5. RoiStats
+## 8. RoiStats

 **Generate CSV files for the statistics of various anisotropy measures in certain regions of interest**